 Our students produce work that matters, starting Day One of freshman year.
-From covering public policy issues like state prisons and the opioid epidemic, to working production of the World Series and crafting creative campaigns for national brands and nonprofits, School of Media and Journalism students engage in real issues and with real clients through classwork, student media, professional organizations and internships.
+From crafting creative campaigns for national brands and nonprofits to covering important national issues like public health and politics, School of Media and Journalism students engage in real issues and with real clients through classwork, student media, professional organizations and internships.

 By working on issues that matter, rather than more typical classroom assignments, our students graduate with portfolios that resemble those of professionals with several years of experience, giving them a competitive edge in the job search.

 Read about some of the national campaigns, stories and events our students have worked on below.
 Or, visit the Kent State Student Media website to browse student work produced for our 10 student media outlets.

 All students in the School of Media and Journalism complete a professional internship.
 See some of the work they produced in summer 2021 by browsing our intern spotlights.